 The District Manger will be responsible to schedule a site visit to review the system and make an assessment of the existing and potential threats to the system.

 The District Manger will complete an Individual Jurisdictional System Risk Ranking Form (DIMP -13) for the system based on the findings of the site visit and the information received from the previous LP operator.
-The date COMPANY NAME, Inc. assumed operation of the system MUST be recorded on the form.
+The date the Company assumed operation of the system MUST be recorded on the form.

 A copy of the completed Individual System Risk Ranking Form will be forwarded to the Propane Operations Manager for review and approval.